 7. Apply for transaction alerts and fraud alerts for your credit card.
 This way, each time your credit card is used, you will get a transaction alert detailing the place, time and the transaction amount that was paid using your credit card.
 You also have the option of setting transaction limits wherein, every time a transaction amount exceeds your set limit, the bank will verify the transaction with you first.
 This will help safeguard your credit card from unauthorized or fraudulent use.

-11. Remember that if you want to file a dispute claim for any of the transactions, it has to be made within 45 calendar days from the closing date of your credit card statement and you will need to contact the bank.
-So remember that it is also necessary to retain all documents and evidence related to the handling of your card, as you will need to present the same at the time of filing a dispute.
+10. Remember that you have 45 calendar days from the closing date of your credit card statement to file a dispute claim.
+It is also necessary to retain all documents and evidence related to the handling of your card, as you will need to present the same at the time of filing a dispute.

-13. Consider whether you really need the additional services offered by the bank through the card as travel accident insurance, health care coverage etc. as these insurance covers may increase the minimum amount that you need to pay every month.
-If you do not need these services, you can cancel them by contacting the bank and then you can avoid those charges.
+12. Consider whether you really need the additional services offered by the bank through the card as travel accident insurance, health care coverage etc. as these insurance covers may increase the minimum amount that you need to pay every month.
+Cancel these services if you don’t need them.